-How does winter weather affect your EV batteries?
+How does winter weather affect your EV?

-How does extreme weather affect EV batteries?
+So, how does extreme weather affect EV batteries?

 Li-ion batteries are less efficient in extreme weather because their power comes from electrolyte fluid that functions best in moderate temperatures.
 In extreme cold, the electrons in that fluid move more slowly than in warmer temperatures.